apiad/illiterate/README.md

 ## Roadmap

 Here are some of the planned features to make illiterate even more powerful.
 You are welcome to contribute to any of them!

+#### Dry Mode

+A dry run mode that shows what files would be created and their contents without actually writing them to disk.

+* **Command:** `illiterate --dry [FILES...]`
+* **Functionality:** Outputs the list of files that would be created and their contents.

+#### Test Mode

+A test mode that compares the generated code with the existing content in disk.
+The command returns with zero if the generated code would be indentical to what's already on disk.
+Useful for CI/CD pipelines, or git commit hooks, to ensure your docs and source are always in sync.

+* **Command**: `illiterate -t [OPTIONS] [FILES...]`
+* **Functionality:** Returns zero if the generated code matches the existing files.
+If there are differences, it outputs the differences and returns non-zero.

 #### Architecture Visualization (--graph)